Home

 Current availability:

-Dancer were a little-known progressive band hailing from the Isle of Wight, a rather culturally isolated island off the south coast of England, although it's only a short ferry ride from the mainland.
-Although they released nothing in their lifetime, luckily they had the resources to record an album's-worth of material in 1972, finally released by those nice people at Kissing Spell in 2001 as Tales of the Riverbank, and would'ja believe it, it's really very good?
-Its highlight is undoubtedly the lengthy title track, which is a full-on prog epic, no less, but while some of the tracks (Mac's Cafe, Mind The Houses) are a bit on the ordinary side, there's nothing here that actually offends.
+Dancer were a little-known progressive band hailing from the Isle of Wight, a rather culturally isolated island off the south coast of England, despite being only a short ferry ride from the mainland.
+Although they released nothing in their lifetime, luckily, they had the resources to record an album's-worth of material in 1972, finally released by those nice people at Kissing Spell in 2001 as Tales of the Riverbank and, would'ja believe it, it's really very good?
+Its highlight is undoubtedly the lengthy title track, a full-on prog epic, no less, but while some of the tracks (Mac's Cafe, Mind The Houses) are a bit on the ordinary side, there's nothing here that actually offends.

 A sad footnote to this review is that Minghella died on the 18th March, 2008, of complications from a cancer operation.
 After such a stellar career in film, it's hardly surprising that his rump musical career hasn't been mentioned in the obituaries.